 Remember, when seeking a second opinion, do not begin by telling the new doctor everything the first doctor said.
 Let them tell you everything first and allow them to commit to a diagnosis and treatment plan.
 Then go back and talk to them about the other opinions you have received.
 This is the best way to ensure an objective and balanced view from each specialist you consult with.

 The goal of this article is not to make patients doubt their doctors.
 It is merely a suggestion meant to enact safety mechanisms within the treatment protocol.
 Many patients do not know all their options and many undergo premature or unnecessary surgeries.
-Following the recommendation to get a second opinion will reduce the chances of this happening to you.
+Following the recommendation to get a second opinion on a herniated disc will reduce the chances of this happening to you.